flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 The icon shouldn't fill too much or too little of the canvas.
 Avoid filling the entire canvas and having the icon touch the edges of the canvas (except with small protruding elements).
 Similarly, avoid thin shapes that are hard to see.

-You can use our icon grid ([SVG template download](/img/app-icon-grid.svg)) with square and circular base shapes to check if your icon's footprint is too large or too small.
+You can use our icon grid (<a href="/img/app-icon-grid.svg" download>SVG template download</a>) with square and circular base shapes to check if your icon's footprint is too large or too small.
 The examples below show the grid overlaid on some app icons.

 ![Examples of icons with footprints that are too large, too small, and just right.](assets/app-icon-footprint.png)